NuevoFoundation/workshops/content/python-turtle/_index.md

 {{% /notice %}}

-Similar to a for-loop, anything that we wish to define within the function needs to be preceded by 2 spaces.
+Similar to a for-loop, anything that we wish to define within the function needs to be preceded by 1 tab.

 If you press **run** with just this code, you will notice that you won't see any output!
 We've only created the functions, but we need to use them.
 To use the function we created, type in `draw_line()` again, but without the `def`.